soundasleep/stormcloak.games/_posts/2023-09-22-solid-element-art.md

 </figure>

 At PAX, **one** of the things we'll be showing off is brand new solid element art that Care has been working on ❤️ It is beautiful and really makes the game pop.
-From 12 o'clock, going clockwise: sand, dirt, graphite, coal, basalt, ice, salt, and gold.
-With a few blocks of transmitite.
+I've also used this as an opportunity to rewrite the element edges to make them clearer and faster.

 <figure class="image">
   <a href="/assets/screenshots/2023-09-22-solid-elements.png"><img src="/assets/screenshots/2023-09-22-solid-elements.png"></a>
-  <figcaption>New solid element art, coming in Adaptory Alpha 6</figcaption>
+  <figcaption>From 12 o'clock, going clockwise: sand, dirt, graphite, coal, basalt, salt, ice, and gold.
+With a few blocks of transmitite.</figcaption>
 </figure>

 The next release (Alpha 6) is almost ready and will be presented at PAX AU,